Valium History and Statistics

 - Respiratory depression.

-Like all other drug addictions, dependence on diazepam can compel individuals to continue taking the drug despite negative consequences on their personal lives and finances, and attempts to stop on their own can cause addicts to suffer from anxiety, panic, or depression, and may even lead to suicide or other dangerous behaviors.
+Like in the case of all other drug addictions, dependence on diazepam can compel individuals to continue taking the drug despite negative consequences for their personal lives and finances.
+Attempts to stop on their own can cause addicts to suffer from anxiety, panic, or depression, and may even lead to suicide or other dangerous behaviors.

 If you have a problem with Valium, help is available.
-Call 1-888-744-0069 to speak to someone confidentially about how to find treatment.
+Call for free at to speak to someone confidentially about how to find treatment for Valium addiction.